frontenddogma/web-development-glossary/manuscript/l.md

 Local
 : → Local scope

+Local Area Network
+: A computer network that interconnects computers within a limited area such as a residence, laboratory, school, university campus, or office building.
+By contrast, a wide area network (WAN) covers a larger geographic distance.
+Ethernet and Wi-Fi are the two most common technologies in use for local area networks.&nbsp;[†](#w-lan)

 Local scope
 : A characteristic of variables that makes them local (i.e., the variable name is only bound to its value within a scope which is not the global scope).&nbsp;[‡](#m-local-scope)